afriteknz/k8s-infrastructure/README.md

 ### This repository documents my Kubernetes (EKS & AKS) journey, emphasizing my general understanding of how one can use it to deploy microservices applications [This is a living document and still a WIP].

+For both EKS and AKS, you need 2 things:

+    - A cluster
+    - A way to deploy workloads into the cluster

-This repo will focus on how DevOps teams can collaborate on
+This repo will focus on how DevOps teams can achieve

 - Infrastructure CI/CD - deployment, management and monitoring
 - Application CI/CD - deployment, management and monitoring

 #### What inspired this repo